 Note: Keeper now offers dark web scans for Business and Enterprise accounts.

 1Password and Keeper are both reliable password managers that require a paid subscription.
 If you’re going to pay for a password manager, which is the better of the two?
 We’ve compared them side by side in a number of different categories to see how they stack up.
+My review of 1Password vs Keeper starts now!

 - Both have password generators that allow you to create strong, customizable passwords